jmfd/travel-guides/tokyo.md

 Home of Ueno park and several museums.
 I skipped the museums, but did hang out at the park.
 There were several street performers and it was really fun, but I'm not sure if I just happened on some sort of festival/special day.

 ## Other things to do, but I would probably skip if I were there a limited time
-- Go to a Kabuki play in the Ginza district (boooooring!)
 - Visit the Imperial Palace in Chiyoda (pretty gardens, but not much else)
 - Go to Edo Museum (the building itself is architecturally cool, but only worth seeing if you're a japanese history buff)
 - Yoyogi Park (home to olympic games, but just not that pretty of a park!)